About Section 3

 Spanish user guides for:

-All direct recipients of HUD funding covered by Section 3 must submit Form 60002 annually.
-All reports must be submitted in the Section 3 Performance Evaluation and Registry System (SPEARS).
-Please Click here to learn more about the submission process.
+All direct recipients of HUD funding covered by Section 3 must submit annual reports to HUD.
+Please click here to learn more about the submission process.

 Please contact us at: